 LLM Career Services

-The University of Pennsylvania Carey Law School’s Career Planning & Professionalism Office (CPP) is designed to assist students with their job searches and with enhancing their professional skills.
+The University of Pennsylvania Carey Law School’s Office of Career Strategy (OCS) is designed to assist students with their job searches and with enhancing their professional skills.

-LLM students, who are considering new employment opportunities, as well as those planning to return to their current employer, are encouraged to utilize CP&P.
+LLM students, who are considering new employment opportunities, as well as those planning to return to their current employer, are encouraged to utilize OCS.

 We also want to take a minute to talk to you, frankly, about the great difficulty LLMs have in finding legal employment here in the United States due to significant structural barriers.
 This is in contrast to the excellent opportunities many of our LLM graduates secure in their home countries or sometimes in a third country.